chrischoy/pytorch-custom-cuda-tutorial/README.md

-# Custom CUDA kernel in Pytorch Tutorial
+# Tutorial for building a custom CUDA kernel in Pytorch

 This repository contains a tutorial code for making a custom CUDA function for pytorch.
 The code is based on the pytorch [C extension